Reece-elder/QAA-M4-Sep22/code/k8s/005-Namespaces-Labels/index.md

     key: value
 ```

-`kubectl get pods -l key=value` - Will search in the default namespace for all pods with that label
+`kubectl get pods -l app=nginx` - Will search in the default namespace for all pods with that label

 # Namespaces
 Namespaces are ways of creating 'sub clusters' within a cluster